-Cancellation Of Trademark Registration in India – A Complete Guide
+Cancellation Of A Registered Trademark In India: A Complete Guide

 A trademark is governed by the Trademark act 1999.
 Though Registration of a trademark is not mandatory, it is advisable to get it registered as it provides a safety shield and bundle of exclusive rights to the trademark owner.
 Trademarks once registered may get canceled if the grounds provided under this act gets satisfied.
 In this blog, we will get a complete guide on trademark cancellation and its procedure.